What should I do if I think I have sciatica?

 - Difficulty walking, standing or sitting

 Most patients experience these symptoms gradually and find that they only affect one side of the body, although it is possible for sciatica to occur on both sides.

-Those who are experiencing the above symptoms should contact a physician or back specialist to confirm a positive diagnosis for this spinal condition.
-Most physicians will begin the office visit with a series of questions to assess the patient’s symptoms’ duration and severity.
-A physical exam may also be performed to test for reflexes and range of motion.
-In some cases, a CT scan, X-ray or MRI may be ordered.
+Those who are experiencing the above symptoms should contact a physician or back specialist to confirm a positive diagnosis for this condition.
+Most physicians will begin the office visit with a series of questions to assess the duration and severity of patient’s symptoms.
+A physical exam, which usually includes a straight leg raise test for sciatica, may also be performed to test for reflexes and range of motion.
+In some cases a CT scan, X-ray or MRI may be ordered if there is a need to find the location of nerve compression.